hannah416/G3-finalproject/README.md

 **Objective:** Enhance evaluative and communication skills by providing constructive feedback to peers.

-### Providing Peer Feedback
-**Activity:** Students listen to recordings uploaded by classmates and choose three responses to evaluate.
-They then record and upload their verbal feedback.
-**App Functionality:** App #4 is used to record the responses.
-Students then upload their recordings to the Padlet board titled "Upload your recording #1".
-**Objective:** Develop critical thinking skills and articulate personal experiences while reflecting on the response.

 ## Lesson Materials

 ### Story Title: The Peddler's Magic Seeds